NikhilDhadde/Personal_Finance_Dashboard/README.md

 •	Developed and maintained a personal finance dashboard using Excel.

-•	Implemented data validation techniques for accuracy and consistency in financial data .
+•	Implemented data validation techniques for accuracy and consistency in financial data.

 •	Applied custom data formatting for clear visualization and presentation of financial information.

 •	Created tables in Excel for organized storage and efficient data management.